MisanthropicBit/vim-numbers/README.md

 </div>

-A small plugin that provides text objects for integral or floating-point numbers (with or without scientific notation) and binary, hexadecimal and octal numbers.
+A small plugin that provides text objects for integral or floating-point numbers (optionally with scientific notation or thousand separators) and binary, hexadecimal and octal numbers.

 ![vim-numbers demo](vim-numbers-demo.gif)